About The Pod

 The Care Coordinator is involved throughout the length of time that the Pod works with a person and may need to attend milestone meetings and support Direct Payment applications [http://www.coventry.gov.uk/directpayments].

-If you are a Care Coordinator and you would like to refer a person you are currently working with, please complete The Pod referral form [https://www.coventry.gov.uk/thepodreferralpack].
+If you are a Key Worker or Care Coordinator and you would like to refer a person you are currently working with, please complete The Pod referral form [https://www.coventry.gov.uk/thepodreferralpack].

-SICol – a collaboration between the Home Treatment Team, Axholme Services and The Pod
+SIP – A collaboration between the Home Treatment Team, Axholme Services and The Pod

-SICol was awarded funds from The Midlands Crisis Alternatives Transformation Funding (NHS England) to increase the capacity and diversity of services in the local crisis pathway.
+SIP was awarded funds from The Midlands Crisis Alternatives Transformation Funding (NHS England) to increase the capacity and diversity of services in the local crisis pathway.
 This followed on from and supported the successful pilot that had been operational for a number of months to address new ways of supporting adults in distress to achieve robust outcomes.
 The collective approach to the work undertaken extends beyond the usual service boundaries with the most appropriate professional allocated to work with an individual.
 The emphasis on combined professional leadership with social advocacy and support led to recruitment to three new and critical positions.
-SICol is in the process of forming an alliance with the AMHP Service and Inpatient Services to address inequalities to reduce the disproportionate detention of black males.

 The Pod